revel/revel.github.io/manual/appconf.md

 The IP address on which to listen.

-On Linux, empty string indicates a wildcard -- on Windows, empty string is silently converted to `"localhost"`
+- On Linux, an empty string indicates a wildcard
+- on Windows, an empty string is silently converted to `"localhost"`

 Default: ""